AugustoBernardes/Nlw-Heat-Front-End/README.md

 >Status: Finished ✔️

-### That's a System developed on course from [Rocketseat](https://www.rocketseat.com.br), front end of application using GitHub login and a real time chat using socket.io
+### That's a System developed on [Rocketseat](https://www.rocketseat.com.br) course, this is the front end of application using GitHub login and a real time chat using socket.io
 ---
 ## Sistem functions
 + Login using GitHub oauth